 Here is my first potting bench attached and folded.
 I set the height of mine to 40″, but that may be too high for some.
 I am tall and didn’t want back aches from hunching down.
 Feel free to set your height at what suits you.
 That means cutting your legs to the height you want, and attaching the back edge to that same height.

-Once I got the hang of one, adding the other two was a breeze, especially with the help of my daughter.
+Once I got the hang of one, adding the other two is a breeze, especially with the help of my daughter.

 A CLOSER LOOK